paduagroup/pol_openmm/build-openmm.md

 When installed with `conda`, OpenMM 7.5.0 comes compiled with the CUDA 11 toolkit, so it will not be properly configured on the PSMN.
 The code may run but some functionalities will not work.

 Therefore OpenMM should be compiled from source, which is straightforward (instructions below).
 There is one detail: the latest OpenMM 7.5.0 will produce code with `--arch=sm_75`, which is not supported in CUDA 9.2.
 It is therefore necessary to modify one file in the source code in order to specify `--arch=sm_70` (which corresponds to the previous generation of architecture named Volta, e.g. the V100 cards).

+### OpenMM 7.6.0

+I haven't tested this yeat, so let me know if you do.

 ## Installation on IDRIS